metafacture/metafacture-core/README.md

 Download the latest distribution package from the [release page](https://github.com/metafacture/metafacture-core/releases).
 Make sure that you do download a distribution package and *not* a source code package (the file name should include `*-dist*`).

-Regardless if you've build or downloaded, go on with:
+Regardless if you've built or downloaded, go on with:

 1. Extract the archive:
     ```bash